google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 experience it will be registered with the system to be a target for the URL space for its domain.
-This means that the when a user clicks on a link that is contained within the scope of your Progressive Web App, your app will be opened instead of Chrome openning with your PWA running.
+This means that the when a user clicks on a link that is contained within the scope of your Progressive Web App, your app will be opened instead of Chrome opening with your PWA running.

 When you install a Progressive Web App, we look at your Web App Manifest and other meta-data and create the APK that is installed on to the user's device.
 In